gumloop/guMCP/src/servers/supabase/README.md

 ### 📌 Notes on Supabase API Usage

 - The server interacts with Supabase's management API for project/org operations
+- Data management operations use the Supabase PostgreSQL database API
 - Storage operations require a project-specific service_role API key
 - Service_role keys should be used carefully and never exposed in client code
 - The API uses standard REST endpoints for all operations
 - Resource-level permissions apply in Supabase projects
 - For storage operations, bucket-level permissions and RLS policies apply
+- For data operations, Row Level Security (RLS) policies apply

 ### ⚠️ Important Security Notes

 1. For all storage operations, you must use a service_role key, not an anon key
 2. You can find your service_role key in the Supabase Dashboard under Project Settings → API
 3. Service_role keys have full admin access to your project, so keep them secure
-4. Use RLS policies to secure your storage buckets properly
+4. Use RLS policies to secure your storage buckets and database tables properly
+5. Tables must be created manually through the Supabase Dashboard before using data management tools